aaronland/go-picturebook/README.md

   -verbose
     	Display verbose output as the picturebook is created.
   -width float
     	A custom height to use as the size of your picturebook.
 Units are currently defined in inches.
-This fs.overrides the -size fs. (default 8.5)
+This flag overrides the -size flag when used in combination with the -height flag.
 ```

 For example: